stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### Are MongoDB and Mongoose supported?

 Currently, database connections are not supported in StackBlitz.
 If you'd like to request something new to be added to StackBlitz, you can fill out fill out a [Feature Request issue](https://github.com/stackblitz/core/issues/new?assignees=&labels=Status%3A+Triage%2C+Type%3A+Feature+Request&template=feature-request.md&title=) on our GitHub repository or share your thoughts in our [Discord server](https://discord.gg/stackblitz)!

-### Can I change the TypeScript version in my project?

-The current TypeScript starter uses EngineBlock technology, which has a fixed TypeScript version.
-EngineBlock is great for lightweight frontends, but does not run Node.js itself and will be limited to things like TypeScript versioning.

-Webcontainer, however does run Node.js itself in the browser and does not have this limitation.
-You can simply `npm install` any TypeScript version as you would locally.

-### Can I change the Node version in my project?

-The current state of Codeflow does not support users being able to set their own Node version.

-## Billing and Invoices

 ### How do I view my invoice?

 You can go directly to https://stackblitz.com/settings/membership and click the 'View Invoices' button to view your invoice history.

+If you need your invoice for Enterprise Server, please contact your Customer Success Engineer for details.
 <!--- Need to figure out what plugin is needed in VitePress to add videos (./assets/view-invoice.mp4).
 Add this sentence once confirmed:  You can view [this video](./assets/view-invoice.mp4) to see how it's done!
  -->

+# Product FAQs

+## Personal Plan

+## Personal+ Plan

-## Membership Plans
+## Teams Plans

 ### What is the Teams plan?